 7 – Enriqueta’s Sandwich Shop in Wynwood

-One of the oddest sights of Miami, this old school cafe in Wynwood District stands out in the middle of luxury buildings.
+One of the oddest sights of Miami, this old-school cafe in the Wynwood District stands out in the middle of luxury buildings.
 Enriqueta’s delicious food and perfectly brewed cafecito attract residents, tourists, and a steady crowd of construction workers.

 8 – Islas Canarias Restaurant in Kendall